 Start by confirming that their current plans are low cost and perform relative to their asset class peers.
 Find out:

-Beyond just meeting their fiduciary obligations, savvy plan sponsors want to provide the best possible retirement vehicle for their employees (and themselves) to ensure that employees can retire on time.
+Beyond just meeting their fiduciary obligations, savvy employers want to provide the best possible retirement vehicle for their employees (and themselves) to ensure that employees can retire on time.

 As an advisor you have two options as a fiduciary.